Addiction Counseling Technician Diploma Program

 What Career Options Are Available In Addiction Counseling?

 This growing need is especially true in the Ohio area.
-According to the National Institute on Drug Abuse, “In 2017, Ohio had the second highest rate of drug overdose deaths involving opioids in the United States.
-There were 4,293 reported deaths—a rate of 39.2 deaths per 100,000 persons, compared to the average national rate of 14.6 deaths per 100,000 persons.”3
+According to the National Institute on Drug Abuse, “In 2018, Ohio had the 4th highest opioid-involved overdose death rate in the US.*3

 How Do I Become An Addiction Counseling Technician?